joomengine/jcb-documentation/026-How-to-setup-a-store-message-method-along-side-the-email-helper-class.md

 * Use **default parameter values (`= null`)** to prevent runtime errors.
 * Employ the `method_exists()` check to ensure safe execution.
 * Combine this approach with Joomla's native **logging or database storage** methods for reliability.
-* Keep your code modular—avoid placing logic directly in the Email Helper.
+* Keep your code modular-avoid placing logic directly in the Email Helper.

 ---